-White British female Interview with undergraduate student 2019
+White British female UG 2019

 This young woman's quote is typical of many for whom these issues are important, but sadly, still quite new.
-The contrast with the often well thought through and articulate positions that BAME students bring to analyses of their own experiences is stark, and shows how much we need sustained discussions that transcend positionalities, but also engage with the analyses of privileges or situated knowledges that preclude dialog and understanding.
-Current buzzwords include student participation and students as co-producers of knowledge; here again we might look to older literature from black and postcolonial feminists on pedagogies based on experiential knowledge and non-hierarchical learning.
-These purportedly participatory activities often unwittingly pull students more deeply into the service of the university as business, while putting a disproportionate burden on minoritized students to "account" for the failings of their education and provide their educators with resources and credibility while they co-opt their work.
+The contrast with the often well thought through and articulate positions that BAME students bring to analyses of their own experiences is stark, and shows how much we need sustained discussions that transcend positionalities, but also engage with the analyses of privileges or situated knowledges that preclude dialogue and understanding.
+Current buzzwords include student participation and students as co-producers of knowledge; here again we might look to older literatures from black and postcolonial feminists on pedagogies based on experiential knowledge and non-hierarchical learning.
+These purportedly participatory activities often unwittingly pull students more deeply into the service of the university as business, while putting a disproportionate burden on minoritised students to 'account' for the failings of their education and provide their educators with resources and credibility while they co-opt their work.